Bladesinger

 Level 6: Extra Attack

-When you take the Attack action on your turn, you can make two attacks.
-You can also cast one of your cantrips in place of one of those attacks.
+When you take the Attack action on your turn, you can make two attacks, and you can cast one of your cantrips in place of one of those attacks.
 The cantrip must have a casting time of 1 Action.

 Level 10: Song of Defense